"Ningen-Okokuho" Living National Treasure

 When the program ended, I found myself thinking back to how the Master had such a passion and an eye for detail that seemed to allow him to "see" the finished product long before it materialized in his hand.
 While there is a significant difference between the two, I could not help but compare this process of hammering, tempering, and repeated shaping to the art of karate-do.
 In particular the overall development of a student from beginner, to black belt.
 The student is the raw material.
 The sensei the fire and the hammer.
 Over time the sensei hammers away at every little flaw he, or she sees, constantly shaping the student until the day arrives when they too can finally see the end result of their years of effort.

 Yes, it is true that the process that creates a sword and a student are not the same.
-Nevertheless, in the end both the sword and the black belt are both born out of a dream, one that first started life as a simple idea in someone's mind, and in the end grew into something worthwhile.
-Each a product of many hands, and each singularly unique.
+Nevertheless, in the end both the sword and a karate black belt are both born out of a dream.
+One that first started life as a simple idea in someone's mind, and in the end grew into something worthwhile.
+Each a product of many hands, and each one singularly unique.

 Remember: "Never judge anything only by it's appearance".